kevinvaningen/lambdadbmigration/README.md

 Alternatively you can provide a version argument like this:
 ```
 {
     version: '1.0.0'
 }
 ```

-This is executed as a single SQL migration.
+This is executed as a single SQL migration without making a checkpoint.